 During the day, the baby may take 3-4 naps of 30 minutes to three hours divided between the morning and afternoon.
 Daytime sleep decreases as the baby grows and the gap between naps increase.

 During the night, the baby will sleep for 9-12 hours waking up in between for feeds.
 As they grow, they will still wake you up at night, but the frequency will reduce.
 You will need to help set a newborn bedtime schedule.
 A 3-month-old baby will be less likely to keep you awake at night than a newborn.

 Newborn Baby Sleep Development

-The excitement of learning new skills and absorbing new information can affect a child’s sleep pattern.
+The excitement of learning different skills and absorbing new information can affect a child’s sleep pattern.
 They may experience ‘separation anxiety’ and get upset when they don’t find you around them.
 They may want to remain awake and not want to sleep to make sure that you do not leave their side.

-What Are the Signs of Tired Baby?
+What Are the Signs of a Tired Baby?